 - Return to service: after successful testing, fully restore protective covers and shields, perform a functional test

 When using concrete demolition shear or hydraulic splitter, it is advisable to integrate the testing into maintenance windows of the hydraulic power pack units.
 In this way, electrical and hydraulic condition data can be consolidated and causal chains identified more quickly.
+If results are borderline, perform cleaning and controlled drying, then re-test to separate reversible moisture effects from material degradation.

 Interfaces to standards and occupational safety

 Insulation tests are based on recognized technical rules and relevant standards.
 These include requirements for insulation measurements, the high-voltage test, the selection of suitable measuring instruments, and specifications for recurring tests of electrical equipment.
 The concrete implementation is company-specific, carried out by qualified personnel, and in compliance with the applicable regulations.
 The statements in this article are general and not to be understood as a case-by-case assessment.
+Documentation, calibration, and clear role definitions form part of an auditable test regime.

 Examples from the application areas